Why can drinking coffee trigger diarrhoea?

 Can coffee affect irritable bowel syndrome?

-"When the gut nervous system is overstimulated, it can lead to increased contractions within the large bowel, leading to cramping sensations and looser and more urgent stools.
+"When the gut nervous system is overstimulated, it can lead to increased contractions within the large bowel, leading to cramping sensations, looser poo and a more urgent need to visit the toilet.
 Some people with IBS already experience symptoms associated with over-stimulation of the gut nervous system.
 So, coffee and other sources of caffeine could make this worse."

 However, Wilson adds, it is worth remembering that there are many causes of IBS and people react differently to substances like coffee.
 "Not everyone with IBS will have an over-excited gut nervous system, so for those people caffeine is no more likely to lead to gut issues than in people without IBS," she says.